Clitoral enlargement methods: Methods

 There is disagreement on the best approach; many claim size increases from pumping while others say testosterone is the only way to obtain significant results.
 Both methods involve some risk.
 If pumping is done incorrectly, it can cause damage to the erectile tissue and blood vessels.
 The use of any steroid such as testosterone incurs risk as these compounds can have systemic effects.

-While the systemic effects of testosterone are both expected and desired in both trans men and female body builders, they are generally undesirable for most women.
-Thus, one of the most pressing questions is whether the clitoris can be enlarged without causing other unwanted virilizing effects.
-To reduce side effects, most women apply only topically and locally.
+While the systemic effects of testosterone are both expected and desired in both trans men and non-binary people using it, cisgender women generally do not want the other masculinizing effects of systemic testosterone.
+Applying cream or gel containing testosterone directly to the clitoris, rather than injecting it (the usual route of administration for transgender hormone therapy), lessens systemic absorption, and may be sufficient for those looking only to have a larger clitoris and avoid other unwanted virilizing effects.
 Anecdotal evidence suggests that DHT (dihydrotestosterone), a very potent androgen, can effectively be used for this purpose with minimal side effects.
 No scientific studies have confirmed this effect in female anatomy, but research targeting the treatment of micropenis has found that local application of DHT is very effective at stimulating penile growth in microphalli.
 Due to the biological similarity between penile and clitoral tissue, significant growth of the clitoris is likely.
 Unlike testosterone, DHT cannot be converted into the estrogen estradiol and is thus ideal for generating purely androgenic effects.
+However, DHT is not available in some countries, including the United States.

 Clitoral pumping is another applied method of clitoris enlargement.
 Evidence proving its effectiveness is still lacking but it continues to be a popular activity.
 The potential dangers of vacuum pumping are well known to those familiar with penis pumping.
 If the applied vacuum pressure is too great it can cause bursting of blood vessels, bruising, blistering, damage to erectile tissue, and other types of trauma.
 Safe pressures are generally considered to be less than 5 in-Hg of vacuum or 0.17 atm (16 kPa).

 A less common approach to clitoral enlargement is saline injection.